 Superannuation is beneficial for both you and your employees

 Employers have been given even more responsibilities as far as their employees are concerned, ever since superannuation has been made compulsory.
-It not simply that you must make sure that all your employees are covered under a superannuation fund, you also have to make certain contributions into the fund based on a percentage of their before tax earnings.
-The Federal Government, from time to time, determines what this percentage will be, as it is often the result of an agreement with unions that the employer superannuation contribution will be increased instead of having to pay a salary increase.
-By doing this the government manages to keep a lid on inflation while at the same time increases the employee's benefit when he or she retires.
+It's not simply that you must make sure that all your employees are covered under a superannuation fund, you also have to make certain contributions into the fund based on a percentage of their before tax earnings.

 Requirements of employers in regard to employee superannuation